 Purposefully designing technology for civic engagement

-Governments are becoming increasingly reliant on using digital technologies for interacting with their citizens today, and with this comes an increased use of social and digital platforms for public discourse.
+Governments are increasingly reliant on using digital technologies for interacting with their citizens, and with this comes an increased use of social and digital platforms for public discourse.
 While the scalability and connectivity of technology could potentially revolutionize civic engagement, the design attributes of digital platforms need to be carefully considered when intending specific civic outcomes or ensuring alignment of public perception.

-In this presentation, we consider how, and to what extent, various design attributes of digital platforms provide for different outcomes in civic engagement and efficacy.
-Moreover, we examine how the blueprint for digital platforms may be re-framed and enriched using empowerment theory, design research and ethics, and indigenous ways of learning.
-For the first time, a framework for evaluating the nature of civic technology engagement, including transparency, participation, collaboration, efficacy and consensus, is put forward in an effort to provide more deliberate design practices for civic platforms.
+Audrey Lobo-Pulo, Annette Hester, and Ryan Hum explore how, and to what extent, various design attributes of digital platforms provide for different outcomes in civic engagement and efficacy.
+They examine how the blueprint for digital platforms may be reframed and enriched using empowerment theory, design research and ethics, and indigenous ways of learning.
+For the first time, a framework for evaluating the nature of civic technology engagement, including transparency, participation, collaboration, efficacy, and consensus, is put forward in an effort to provide more deliberate design practices for civic platforms.

 What you'll learn